Hub-of-all-Things/doc/source/index.md

 ### Creating a new Data Table

-You should create a new `table` for every set of values you want to be added to a particular table.
+You should create a new `table` for every set of Values you want to be added to a particular table.
 For example, if a user is importing their Facebook data, they may wish to create a separate Table for the schools they have attended, and a separate Table for the Facebook Pages that they “Like”.
 To create a new `Table`, the API request body should contain a new Table `name` and `source` and it should be posted to `/data/table` endpoint.
 The new Table ID and times when it was created as well as updated will be recorded automatically and included in the response.

 > Example of creating a new Table: